cgrochmal/guild/Readme.md

  - Chats Table (user-user chat sessions) used to populate all pre-existing chats
  - ability to edit recent messages
  - read receipts
+ - Add redux or comparable state container for data caching and improved app state handling.
  - Error Handling